akl73/cleaning_data/CodeBook.md

   * "Mag" replaced with "magnitude"
 * all names have been converted to lowercase

+The summary data set was created from the final detail data set by grouping by activity and subjectid.
+The mean value was calculated for each variable.

 The data set is ordered by activity and then by subjectid.

-# Codebook for activity_summary.txt

-The dataset is a summary of activity_data.txt which was grouped by activity and subjectid and the mean value was calculated for each variable.

-It is ordered by activity and then by subjectid.

 Please refer to features_info.txt in the original data set for any additional information not covered in this Code Book regarding the data.